Case Study: Cemetery extension, London Borough of Bromley

 Challenge

-The Bromley Local Plan, adopted in January 2019, designated the cemetery as a Conservation Area and a Site of Importance for Nature Conservation.
+The Bromley Local Plan designated the cemetery as a Conservation Area and a Site of Importance for Nature Conservation.
 The cemetery also lay within the Green Belt and therefore clearing woodland to make room for additional graves proved to be controversial with residents and conservation groups.
 Increased traffic, access and disruption resulting from additional funeral services were some of the additional sources of concern.
 SP Broadway was brought on board to gain a full understanding of officer and councillor concerns, to explain the plans to local stakeholders and to bring all parties together ahead of the submission of the planning application.

 Solution